 However, solving these challenges will never offer a better user experience than opening the promotion in full screen and outside of the web iFrame.

 The home page of a promotion is a static page without interactive elements, so optimizing its integration on the web is easy for any web developer.
 But the control of the internal pages becomes a challenge, which does not offer any added value to the participant, on the contrary, it can generate a bad experience when participating.

-It is recommended that the organizer configure the promotion design template, so that the colors, backgrounds and text fonts are aligned with the web, so that the participant does not perceive that he is leaving the web.
+It is recommended that the organizer configures the promotion design template so that the colors, backgrounds, and text fonts are aligned with the web so that the participants don't perceive that they are leaving the web.

 Due to these two reasons, the widget forces the promotion to open outside of the web.
 In September 2016 it was forced on all mobiles, and since August 2020, it has also been forced on desktop browser widgets.
 After these changes, the incidents of users who reported participation problems and cookie problems to brands have been reduced to 0.

-Reducing incidents to 0, and providing a better experience to the participant, is part of our goal, as it helps to increase the percentage of participation in promotions.
+Reducing incidents to 0, and providing a better experience to the participants, is part of our goal, as it helps to increase the percentage of participation in promotions.